emarcey/cicerone/glossary/brewing/terms.clean.md

 # Germination
 -  process by which steeped barley is allowed to begin growing, in order to break down the endosperm and allow access to the carbohydrates for brewing

+# Gravity
+-  measure of extract dissolved in wort or beer

 # Green Malt
 -  barley that has gone through the germination process, and is ready for kilning